data301-2020-winter2/course-project-group_1008/README.md

 ## Team Members

-- Francisco: doing my best
+- Francisco: I'm just doing my best
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!